 © 2016 IEEE.
 The Commonwealth Scientific and Industrial Research Organization has developed superconducting microwave monolithic integrated circuit (MMIC) mixers using step-edge Josephson junctions and on-chip filters, made from YBaCuO on MgO substrates.
 Integration into an MMIC results in a compact and efficiently coupled structure.
 These have been shown to have outstanding conversion efficiency, dynamic range, and linearity.
 We report here a range of simulations of this type of mixer.
 We have mainly used Josephson simulators and analyze the data in both the time and frequency domains.
 More recently, we have also used microwave simulators incorporating a novel Verilog-A Josephson junction model that we have developed.
 We have looked at the interactions of junction bias current, local oscillator power, and radio-frequency input power with conversion efficiency, dynamic range, and linearity.
 Good agreement is found overall with measurements.

-Du, J, Wang, J, Zhang, T, Bai, D, Guo, YJ & He, Y 2015, 'Demonstration of a portable HTS MMIC microwave receiver front-end', IEEE Transactions on Applied Superconductivity, vol. 25, no. 3.View/Download from: UTS OPUS or Publisher's site
+Du, J, Wang, J, Zhang, T, Bai, D, Guo, YJ & He, Y 2015, 'Demonstration of a portable HTS MMIC microwave receiver front-end', IEEE Transactions on Applied Superconductivity, vol. 25, no. 3.View/Download from: Publisher's site

 © 2014 IEEE.
 We report the first demonstration of a portable HTS monolithic microwave integrated circuit (MMIC) receiver front-end module operating on a commercial mini cryocooler.
 The HTS circuit consists of a step-edge junction mixer and a number of HTS filters fabricated on a single MgO substrate.
 The HTS MMIC circuit is integrated with the mini cryocooler.
 The sample vacuum chamber, cold-head, compressor and cooling fans are all packed into one customer-designed portable box of approximately 350 mm × 350 mm × 250 mm in dimension.
 The HTS Josephson junction-based microwave circuit operated successfully in the cryocooler unshielded without observable performance degradation.
 The design and implementation of the compact unit and performance evaluation of a HTS MMIC frequency down-converter are presented.